Ben-Kovakas/ChocAn-Software-Eng-Fall-2023/README.txt

 '/header' contains the instructor-required header table. '/taskdistribution' contains the instructor-required task distribution table. '/release' contains the executable JAR file.
 '/manual' contains a brief user manual for the software product.
 The build.xml is not in a subfolder, but is the ANT script for the project.
+Note that any extraneous text files (i.e.
+'members.txt' or 'providers.txt') are there for the purposes of persistence only.